renesas-rz/rzv_ai_sdk/README.md

 # RZ/V2L AI Applications

 ## Overview
-This repository consists of the various sample AI applications that are implemented on the RZV2L evaluation board kit.\
+This repository consists of the various sample AI applications that are implemented on the RZ/V2L evaluation board kit.\
-Each application is provided in their respective folder alongside the respective `readme file` to operate the application.
+Each application is provided in their respective folder alongside the respective `readme.md` file to operate the application.

 ## Hardware Requirements and Setup

 Users need some additional hardware setup for executing the sample application.
-Each hardware requirements are specified in the respective `readme` of the sample applications.
+Each hardware requirements are specified in the respective `readme.md` of the sample applications.

-Here it is specified how to connect those hardware equipment to the RZV2L Evaluation Board Kit.
+Here it is specified how to connect those hardware equipment to the RZ/V2L Evaluation Board Kit.

 ###### Lists of hardware equipments required
 - RZ/V2L Evaluation Board Kit
+    - RZ/V2L Board
+    - USB Serial Cable
+    - MIPI Camera Module (Google Coral Camera)
-- USB camera
+- USB Camera
-- USB mouse
+- USB Mouse
 - USB Keyboard
 - USB Hub
 - HDMI monitor for the board display
 - micro HDMI to HDMI cable [for connecting to the board display]
 - USB C type Power cable
-- SD card [more than 16 GB] (only required for the file system)
+- SD card [more than 16 GB]
-    >Note: User can use NFS also on host PC.

 The connection ports are mentioned as